What is Related Party Transactions?

 Disadvantages

-- An entity can have losses from such transactions if family relatives do not hold significant ownership of the entity.
+- An entity can have losses from such transactions if family relatives do not hold significant entity ownership.

 - Management can suppress such transactions and may gain in doing so.

-- It should be disclosed separately in Financial Statements for better representation; otherwise, financial statements will provide an untrue and unfair view.
+- Financial Statements should be disclosed separately for better representation; otherwise, financial statements will provide an untrue and unfair view.

-- These transactions could have an adverse effect on the Statement of profit or loss and financial position of an entity.
+- These transactions could harm the statement of profit or loss and the financial position of an entity.

 Recommended Articles

-This article has been a guide to What is Related Party Transactions and its Definition.
-Here we discuss its types along with examples, advantages, and disadvantages.
+This article is a guide to What are Related Party Transactions.
+Here we explain its types along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –